 Most Infamous Pirates in History

 Throughout history, many pirates have sailed the open seas.
-Pirates went by many different names dependent on the time period they sailed and where they originated.
-Some of these names included corsair, buccaneer, viking, and privateer.
+Pirates went by many different names depending on the time period they sailed and where they originated.
+Some of these names included corsair, buccaneer, Viking, and privateer.
 Regardless of what they called themselves, they all plundered merchant ships while sailing on the ocean.

 Photo of Captain Henry Morgan